Langkawi: The Kilim Karst Geoforest Park (The Kilim River)

-The Kilim Karst Geoforest Park is a mangrove forest park which consists of limestone caves and interconnected three river estuaries that stretch from Kisap village approximately 10 km to Tanjung Rhu.
-Bats, crocodiles, eagles, kingfishers, monitor lizards, macaques, otters, snakes and tree crabs are some of the most commonly found wildlifes in the park.
+The Kilim Karst Geoforest Park is a mangrove forest park which consists of limestone caves and three interconnected river estuaries that stretch approximately 10 km from Kisap village to Tanjung Rhu.
+Bats, crocodiles, eagles, kingfishers, monitor lizards, macaques, otters, snakes and tree crabs are some of the most commonly found wildlife in the park.

 MAHA Tower Langkawi

 MAHA Tower is a tower in Kuah, it is the latest addition, also part of the Langkawi City's project.
-The tower is approximately 1.40 km to Dataran Lang.
+The tower is approximately 1.40 km from Dataran Lang.